-Use of data is held to the same standards of academic integrity as writing.
+Use of data are held to the same standards of academic integrity as writing.
 It should be cited properly and used in a way that is honestly representative of what it pertains to.
-It is important to not falsify or misrepresent data in your work
+It is important to not falsify or misrepresent data in your work.

 The data you use should be as accurate as possible.
 Being accurate means that it is representative of the truth.
 For example, if the high temperature at a certain location was 78 degrees Fahrenheit then the number you have in your data set should be 78.
 While there can be many reasons why some of your data may be inaccurate you should never intentionally change, add, or subtract data for the sake of convenience.
 It can be tempting to add data when you are short on time.
 And, when data does not reflect your desired conclusions you might want to change or remove some data.
 The data collected should drive the conclusions you make, not the other way around.